 One thing that frustrates us most here at Siemens, is when you, the customer, design wonderfully detailed and nuanced systems only to throw them away when you are done validating a design.
-While this is a perfectly valid workflow, why stop using the model before you have extracted all the benefit of that hard work?
+While this is a perfectly valid workflow, why stop using the model before you have extracted all the benefits of that hard work?
 Why not continue to use the models throughout the design and operational phases of the system?

 In the past, this hasn’t been easy to do, but as we transition into industry 4.0 we need to provide you with the tools and capabilities to leverage your models long beyond the initial design phase.
 This has led us to develop a connector within Simcenter Flomaster that enables you to interface with hardware and create executable digital twins that can run alongside your plant that are based on your original models.